| Creating and Editing Assignments / Configuring Assignment Submissions, Randomization, and Display |

 You can specify how question values are randomized, whether to show only one question at a time or the entire assignment, and whether questions are shown in the same order as in the Assignment Editor or in random order.

-Randomization and display options are managed by editing the Assignment Editor settings.
+Randomization and display options are managed by editing the assignment or assignment template settings.

 The purpose of randomizing question data is to provide substantially the same question to all of your students while attempting to reduce the incidence of cheating.
 Depending on the questions you use on your assignment, setting the randomization options might change such things as the numeric values used in questions, the choices that are listed for multiple-choice and multiple-select questions, or nothing at all.